syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-make-resizing-possible-in-additional-row-headers-of-a-gridcontrol-and-griddataboundgrid.md

 ---
 layout: post
 title: How to make resizing possible in additional row headers | Syncfusion
-description: Learn here all about how to make resizing possible in additional row headers in Syncfusion Windows Forms gridcontrol control and more.
+description: Learn here all about how to make resizing possible in additional row headers in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug